cscortes/htmxflask/CLICKLOAD/README.md

 ## 📄 License

 This example is part of the HTMX Flask Examples project.
-See [LICENSE](../LICENSE) for details.
+See [LICENSE] (../LICENSE) for details.